 - c.
-Affiliate membership in the Graduate Faculty shall be granted on a three-year basis by the Dean of the Graduate School to those faculty who are recommended by their department chair or program director, dean, and who meet the following criteria: - 1) Part-time or full-time faculty member; - 2) Professional degree or master's degree or its equivalent, and additional evidence of continuing research or creativity in the discipline.
+Affiliate membership in the Graduate Faculty shall be granted on a three-year basis by the Director of Graduate Education to those faculty who are recommended by their department chair or program director, dean, and who meet the following criteria: - 1) Part-time or full-time faculty member; - 2) Professional degree or master's degree or its equivalent, and additional evidence of continuing research or creativity in the discipline.